Allan Slaight: Slaight Investments and Standard Broadcasting (1985)

 The acquisition of Standard Broadcasting brought CFRB, CKFM, CJAD-AM, CJFM-FM, Capital Radio in London, CJOH-TV, and CKTB and CJQR (St. Catharines) within his domain in addition to his then-current holdings.

-"I put in $20 million in equity and borrowed $175 million from Scotiabank to acquire Standard Broadcasting in 1985.
-Although the CRTC approved the purchase, there were two dissenting votes.
-Both of these commissioners were concerned as to the viability of CFRB because it was an AM Station," Slaight recalled.

-What emerged from the acquisition was Slaight's promise to increase Standard Broadcasting Corp.'s financial support for the promotion of the Canadian recording industry, and spending $15,000 at CKFM sponsoring Canadian musicians.
+What emerged from the acquisition was Slaight's promise to increase Standard Broadcasting Corp.'s financial support for the promotion of the Canadian recording industry and spending $15,000 at CKFM sponsoring Canadian musicians.
 Despite this, there were concerns among the listening public of the acquisition.

-Slaight revitalized CFRB by computerizing CFRB's newsroom, introducing phone-in shows, a supper-hour newscast, and more contemporary music that deviated from the older standards, eventually transforming CFRB into an all-talk format.
+Slaight implemented changes at CFRB, including computerizing the newsroom, introducing phone-in shows, a supper-hour newscast, and more contemporary music, leading to its transformation into an all-talk format.
 Slaight himself returned to his radio roots and assumed responsibilities of CFRB's programming when his hired man, Peter Shurman, resigned.
-The station has been in the top rankings since that time and Slaight paid the $175 million debt off in nine years.
+Following these changes, the station experienced increased listenership, and Slaight repaid the $175 million debt over nine years.

-Allan Slaight summed up his approach to business after the acquisition:

-"But the key to success here or at any station is never to be fully satisfied with your sound.
-It's incumbent on us to keep making adjustments and refinements as we change with the times.
-We'll never sit back on our butts or our laurels again."